Eastern Slope Regional Airport

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Eastern Slope Regional Airport is assigned IZG by the FAA and FRY by the IATA.

 History

-The airport was built to replace White Mountain Airport in North Conway, which closed in 1988 and was replaced by Settlers Green outlet shopping center.
+The airport was built to one day replace White Mountain Airport in North Conway, which closed in 1981 and was replaced by Settlers Green outlet shopping center.

 Until 2004, the airport served very little purpose except to Dearborn Precision Tubular Products, which used it as a cargo stop.
 In 2004, Eastern Slopes Aviation began to try to secure funding for development at the airport, including the construction of a terminal and the establishment of commuter service from the airport to Portland, Maine, slated to begin in spring 2006.
 The airport handled 12,605 passengers in 2004.

 Facilities and aircraft

 Eastern Slope Regional Airport covers an area of 533 acre which contains one runway designated 14/32 with a 4,200 × 75 ft asphalt surface.
 For the 12-month period ending August 16, 2021, the airport had 7,850 aircraft operations, an average of 21 per day: 96% general aviation (7,500), 3% air taxi and 2% military.